Set up Requirements Projects

 File System

-Save the current project on your local or network file system either as a Project Folder or a Project File.
+You can save the current project on your local or network file system either as a Project Folder or a Project File.
 The project is saved in JSON format (see ReqView Open File Data Format), the advantage of which is that the data are human readable.
 You do not need to install any database server.
-The JSON files can be easily managed in a Version Control System (VCS), such as SVN, GIT, HG.
+The JSON files can be easily managed in a Version Control System (VCS), such as Git or Subversion (SVN).

 Project Folders